trothr/blog/Marilyn/2020/20200321-caladiums.md

 ## Get Outside

-After a late start, I had a couple of "test" meetings with people from the Grief Share groups to figure out which services work best.
+After a late start, I had a couple of "test" meetings with people from the Grief Share groups to figure out which conferencing services work best.
+We'll try to continue meeting using Google Hangouts "Meet".

 Still cold this afternoon, barely 40 degrees.
 I'm so tired of the cold.

 I noticed tar felt sheets outside which had been scattered by winds in recent days, so I went outside to put those back into place.
-That exercise reminded me of the landscaping Marilyn loved.
+That exercise reminded me of the gardening and landscaping Marilyn loved.

 ## Loving Landscaping

-Did she really love landscaping?
+Did she really love gardening?
 She must have.

-The yard is incomplete, but what there is of it bears her marks.
+Our yard is incomplete, but what there is of it bears her marks.
 I have things to finish, like a trench drain in the front bed to match the other trench drain.
 I've also been wanting to get a blue spruce and plant it where it will